Dean's Book Review ~ Nice Racism: How progressive white people perpetuate racial harm

 1 hour CLE (pending)Register

-Please join Dean Elizabeth Kronk Warner for her monthly dean’s book review and discussion with Dean Martell Teasley, College of Social Work.
-The book they will be reviewing is, Nice Racism: How progressive white people perpetuate racial harm for MLK, by Dr. Robin DiAngelo.
+Please join Dean Elizabeth Kronk Warner for this book review and discussion with Dean Martell Teasley, College of Social Work.
+The book they will be reviewing is, Nice Racism: How progressive white people perpetuate racial harm by Dr. Robin DiAngelo for Martin Luther King Jr. Day.
 This New York Times bestseller explores how a culture of niceness inadvertently promotes racism.

 In DiAngelo’s book, White Fragility, she explained how racism is a system into which all white people are socialized and challenged the belief that racism is a simple matter of good people versus bad.
 DiAngelo also made a provocative claim: white progressives cause the most daily harm to people of color.
 In Nice Racism, her follow-up work, she explains how they do so.
 Drawing on her background as a sociologist and over 25 years working as an anti-racist educator, she picks up where White Fragility left off and moves the conversation forward.